-The Gullah/Geechee Cultural Heritage Corridor extends from Wilmington, North Carolina in the north to Jacksonville, Florida, in the south.
+The Gullah/Geechee Cultural Heritage Corridor extends from Wilmington, North Carolina, in the north to Jacksonville, Florida, in the south.
 The National Heritage Area includes roughly 80 barrier islands and continues inland to adjacent coastal counties, defining a region 30 miles inland throughout the United States Low Country.
-The Gullah/Geechee Heritage Corridor is home to the Gullah people in the Carolinas, and the Geechee in Georgia and Florida – cultural groups descended from enslaved peoples from West and Central Africa.
+The Gullah/Geechee Heritage Corridor is home to the Gullah people in the Carolinas and the Geechee in Georgia and Florida – cultural groups descended from enslaved peoples from West and Central Africa.

 Recently life has changed for the Gullah/Geechee.
-The barrier islands were accessible only by boat until the building of the first bridges starting in the early 1950s.
-Since that time, many traditional Gullah/Geechee communities on the islands have been altered by cultural infiltration from mainlanders or been lost entirely to real estate development.
+The barrier islands were accessible only by boat until the building of the first bridges started in the early 1950s.
+Since then, many traditional Gullah/Geechee communities on the islands have been altered by cultural infiltration from mainlanders or lost entirely to real estate development.
 The advent of air-conditioning transformed the hot, humid islands into desirable, ocean-side property bringing outsiders into what was once solely Gullah or Geechee territory.
 Despite recent losses, the Gullah/Geechee people remain a testament to the power of human adaptability and cultural survival, even in the face of outside pressures from the modern world.

 In addition to museums, visitors to the heritage corridor can experience the area through many federally recognized historic places.
 The National Park Service administers Cumberland Island National Seashore.
 Cumberland Island is Georgia’s largest, southernmost barrier island, with four major historic districts and 87 structures listed in the National Register of Historic Places.
 The island is still home to Geechee descendants of slaves who worked the plantations there through the mid-1800s.
 Park interpretive services include guided ranger tours and a museum with exhibits on the history and culture of the area.

 Visitors interested in plantation history may also enjoy another unit of the National Park System, the Charles Pinckney National Historic Site in Mount Pleasant, South Carolina.
 The site interprets one of the authors and signers of the United States Constitution.
-In addition to the 1828 Farmhouse, the site focuses on plantation life and agricultural history on the 28 preserved acres of the original 715 acre property.
+In addition to the 1828 Farmhouse, the site focuses on plantation life and agricultural history on the 28 preserved acres of the original 715-acre property.
 This includes regularly scheduled Gullah heritage celebrations and a Gullah film festival.